virtser/octopress/source/_posts/2013-11-24-fujifilm-x100s-tips-and-tricks.markdown

 Hope you liked it.
 If you have more tips & tricks to add to the list, please leave in comments.

-Thanks,
-David.